 18th February 2020ACD Environmental

 Tree Transplanting There are 3 main ways that trees are provided: bare-root, rootball and containerised.
-The pros and cons of each are summarised in the table below: ...
+The pros and cons of each are summarised in the table below: Initial Planting Size The initial planting size of trees is an important factor to consider when specifying trees.
+Trees can be bought at sizes ranging from ...

 13th February 2020ACD Environmental